Skilled Charlotte Construction Site Injury Lawyers

 The costs of an injury can be difficult to face.
 Innocent victims of a preventable accident and workers injured on the job should not have to bear that kind of financial burden.

 Without knowing how the accident happened, we cannot determine which party or parties are responsible for your injury.
 Once we discuss the details of the incident with you, our attorneys and trained investigators can examine the facts, interview witnesses, and find out exactly what happened and who was at fault.
 In some cases, your supervisor or the company may have failed to implement proper safety protocols.
 Someone may have acted in a careless or reckless manner on the job.
-A poorly-trained employee may have made a mistake that caused the accident, and you may have been hurt due to their actions.
-We won’t know for sure until we talk to you, so contact us now for a free evaluation of your claim.
+A poorly-trained employee may have made a mistake that caused the accident, and you may have been hurt due to his or her actions.
+We won’t know for sure until we talk to you, so contact our experienced Charlotte construction accident attorneys now for a free evaluation of your claim.